-As a definition, a Baby Boomer is someone who was born sometime between 1946 and 1964—which means that today’s oldest Boomers are entering their seventh decade, and the youngest are in their mid-fifty’s—which is where Dave and I are.
+As a definition, a Baby Boomer is someone who was born sometime between 1946 and 1964—which means that today’s oldest Boomers are entering their seventh decade, and the youngest are in their mid-fifty’s—which is where my husband Dave and I are.

 Some of us are caregivers for a parent or spouse.
 Some are feeling the aches and pains of aging.
 Many are doing both.
 As the Family Caregiver Alliance (FCA) puts it, “The massive Baby Boomer generation is at prime caregiving age, and soon many will become care recipients themselves.”

 Some Boomers are even facing end of life, or helping someone else who is.

 In a great post for KevinMD.com, “How Baby Boomers will change end-of-life care,” Monica Williams-Murphy, MD offers some excellent predictions about how our generation will uniquely approach this final season of life—making the most of its history of creating cultural and societal change.

 Bill Finn, President and CEO of Hospice of the Western Reserve, agrees, writing that “…the 78 million Americans born 1946-1964 are already beginning to break down barriers and transform the way society views death.
 As the best-educated seniors this country has seen, they are also insisting on power and decision making throughout the entire health care continuum, including the final phase of life.”